mihirp161/dotMate/README.md

 Calendar tool, which user can users get their next period.
 It allows prompts as well, and will guideyou accordingly.

-For UML diagram and other implementation, please do check ProjectDescription.docs
+For UML diagram and other implementation, please do check ProjectDescription.docx

 Motivation
 -----------